willhwj/SafeForWork-React/README.md

 # 4. Testing & Test Cases
 Test Case Description | Result
 ----------------------|-----------
-To test the website is mobile responsive, that map, text and nav bar resize according to the viewing device | pass The single-page application changes display according to user interaction on the menu, while staying on the same HMTL page | pass
+To test the website is mobile responsive, that snippets in accordion display, categories in card display and nav bar resize according to the viewing device | pass
+The single-page application changes display according to user interaction on the navigation menu, while staying on the same HMTL page | pass
-The interactive map displays different markers, circles and polygons according to the layers selected by the user | pass The markers, circles and polygons on map display popup with well-sized HTML table showing appropriate data from the data files, when being clicked | pass
+User is able to create/update/delete snippet and user input is validated at the frontend and backend.
+There is immediate prompt to the user when any input does not fulfill the data field requirements. | pass
-The search box is able to populate location candidates based on user input | pass The search box is able to produce a marker on the input corresponding to the user input | pass
+User is able to create/update/delete comments and user input is validated at the frontend and backend.
+There is immediate prompt to the user when any input does not fulfill the data field requirements. | pass
+Any changes made by the user, once validated by both frontend and backend rules, are immediately updated in DB. | pass Any changes made by the user, once validated by both frontend and backend rules, are immediately updated and displayed in UI.  | pass
+User is able to search snippets by filtering any of the categories available. | pass User is able to search snippets by any words in the snippet title or snippet content. | pass Express server is able to expose different API endpoints for search, update, delete and insert. | pass Express server is able to validate parameters and body of API requests, and respond with relevant error messages for invalid data, or perform CRUD at DB for valid data. | pass

 # 5. Known Bugs
-* the hamburger menu of nav bar in mobile view does not expand to display.
+* There are several un-intuitive designs which are de-prioritized due to the compressed timeline.
+There are detailed out at the section 3 for future improvements.

 # 6. Deployment
-* The React app is deployed in Netify: https://cocky-morse-b2d9a6.netlify.app/.
+* The React app is deployed in Netlify: https://cocky-morse-b2d9a6.netlify.app/.
 * The Express app is deployed in Heroku: https://sfw-express.herokuapp.com

 # 7. Credits and Acknowledge